willfaught/paige/README.md

 By default, everything is enabled, which is likely not what you want.
 See the [minimal look](#minimal-look) section for ideas of what to disable.

-By default, page body content spans its entire container, which spans most of the window.
+By default, page body spans its entire container, which spans most of the window.
 See the [narrow look](#narrow-look) and [narrow-and-wide look](#narrow-and-wide-look) sections for ideas of how to customize the presentation.